Deltas are highly dynamic landscapes that support diversified livelihoods adapted to their flooding patterns.

-We support postgraduate students and young researchers through fieldwork grants (Master and Ph.D level), mentoring, and participation to “thematic methodological schools” on various research topics.
+We support postgraduate students and young researchers through fieldwork grants (Masters and PhD level), mentoring, and through participation in thematic methodological schools on various research topics.

-WIoDER aims at developing a regional scientific research network on deltas studies, bringing together researchers, practionners, and the general public to discuss and share new ideas and analysis.
+WIoDER aims at developing a regional scientific research network on delta studies, bringing together researchers, practitioners, and the general public to discuss and share new ideas and analyses

 methodological training in the Western Indian Ocean region deltas

 Livelihoods in the Rufiji delta, Tanzania, October 2017

-This thematic school focus was on the various methodologies and tool to study livelihoods : analyzing the discourses versus observation of the practices, land-use analysis with remote-sensing, the SLA approach and on implementation of techniques such as: focus group and individual interviews, participatory mapping and landscape transect.
-Examples were taken from a field study conducted in Kipo village, in the Rufiji floodplain.
+This thematic school focused on the various methodologies and tools to study livelihoods: analyzing the discourses versus the observation of the practices, land-use analysis with remote-sensing, the Sustainable Livelihoods Approach and implementation of techniques such as: focus group and individual interviews, participatory mapping and landscape transects.
+Examples were taken from a field study conducted in Kipo village in the Rufiji floodplain.

 Biodiversity in the Tana delta, Kenya, March 2018

-Thematic school focused on fisheries and biodiversity in the Tana delta,allowing participants to share in methodology for fish biodiversity assessments.
-Participants learnt methods of fish reference material curation at the National Museums of Kenya and participated in a field expedition in the Tana River Delta to appreciate the biodiversity in the rich ecosystems of the delta and interact with communities that rely directly on nature for livelihoods.
+This thematic school focused on fisheries and biodiversity in the Tana delta, allowing participants to share methodologies for fish biodiversity assessments.
+Participants learnt methods of fish referencing and curation at the National Museums of Kenya and participated in a field trip to the Tana River delta to observe the landscapes and to interact with the fishers.

 Hydrology in the Limpopo delta, Mozambique, December 2018

-The "Hydrology" thematic school aims at refreshing the unifying theory of surface and groundwater interactions and management, applying theory, methods and tools of sampling and monitoring of surface - and groundwater.
-We focused on some basic and sound methods that can be used to collect data on these variables for both assessment and monitoring.
+The "Hydrology" thematic school studied the surface and groundwater interactions and their management.
+The focus was on some basic and sound methods that can be used to collect data on these variables for both water assessment and monitoring.

-We carried on the field school in a lower portion of the Limpopo River that intersects a large Holocene dune system holding large quantities of shallow ground-water.
+The field school was in the lower portion of the Limpopo River where it intersects a large Holocene dune system holding large quantities of shallow ground-water.